Blogs

 What Causes Power Outages?
 A Look At The Most Common Reasons

-Last updated on July 5, 2025
+Last updated on August 1, 2025

-It sometimes begins with a flicker but then there’s complete silence.
+It sometimes begins with a flicker, but then there’s complete silence.

 The quiet hum of the refrigerator dies, the lights go drab, and your laptop screen goes black in the middle of an email.
 You reach for your phone and find out that only 12% of the battery is remaining.
 Typical.